ahatherly/ForgeRockTesting/README.md

 - Go to: https://go.forgerock.com/Registration-Trials-Download.html and create an account

-- Clone the forgeops repository and switch to the release 6 branch:
+- Clone the forgeops repository and switch to the relevant release branch:

 ```
 git clone https://github.com/ForgeRock/forgeops.git